 First, the goal of SEO is to drive traffic and conversions.
-Second, the keywords you think are most important may not be as valuable to your business as other longer phrase (aka long tail) keywords.
+Second, the keywords you think are most important may not be as valuable to your business as other longer-phrase keywords (aka long-tail keywords).
 The key is to consider the search intent, not just the relevance, of the keyword.

 Myth #2: SEO Is All About Editing HTML Meta Tags

-Again, there are a couple problems with this myth.
+Again, there are a couple of problems with this myth.

 First, this grossly over-simplifies SEO.
 If you believe this to be true, then you likely also believe your SEO is “done” because your web developer “took care of it” using some keywords in the webpage meta tags.

-Unfortunately, SEO is not quite that simple and the days of stuffing keywords on your webpages in order to rank high have been over for a long time now.
-Search engines are more sophisticated now and they look at more than just the meta tags on your webpages; They look at many other webpage factors like your title, headers, usability, navigation, site speed, and the length and quality of the content.
+Unfortunately, SEO is not quite that simple, and the days of stuffing keywords on your webpages in order to rank high have been over for a long time now.
+Search engines are more sophisticated now and they look at more than just the meta tags on your webpages.
+They look at many webpage factors like your title, headers, usability, internal linking structure, site speed, and the length and quality of the content.